i30101/CrystalEyes-v1.0.0/README.md

 CrystalEyes `1.2.0` was primarily tested on a system with 32 GB RAM with an integrated Intel processor/graphics chip (the graphics card was not used).
 Expect 1.8-2.5 GB of RAM use during operation; CPU usage will spike for each frame analysis as well.

 Microsoft's Redistributable C++ Compiler (often installed through [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/?q=build+tools)) may be required to install NumPy `1.26`.
-If you are unable to download the C++ compiler, consider using an alternate Python interpreter and compiler (such as Miniconda).
+If you are unable to download the C++ compiler, consider using an alternate Python interpreter and package manager (such as Miniconda).

 > [!NOTE]
 > Python version `3.10.13` along with NumPy version `1.26.3` were used during testing, along with Miniconda3 as the interpreter.